 Best Transit Options

-As you can imagine, due to the sheer size of Canada, knowing how you’re going to get from place to place is a must.
+As you can imagine, due to the sheer size of Canada, knowing how you’re going to get from place to place during your Canadian holiday is a must.
 There are a variety of options that work for different budgets, so there’s something for everyone!

 If you’re looking for the freedom to travel at your own pace, hiring a car or campervan might be your best bet.
 There are many places in the mountainous areas of Canada where there isn’t access to public transit, making this option one of the most popular among tourists.
-There are a variety of car rental companies to choose from with comparable prices, allowing you to pick which one works for you.
+There are a variety of car rental companies to choose from.
+Each with comparable prices, allowing you to pick which one works for you.
 Campervans also take accommodation out of the picture, combining your stay and transportation.
-You can find affordable campervan rentals with Wicked Campers or you can hire a car.
-Check out hire car specials here.
+You can find affordable campervan rentals with Wicked Campers.

 Travelling by train might be one of the best ways to see Canada.
 After all, you can kick back and relax, while taking in the beautiful views throughout the entire journey!
-There are many options when it comes to train travel but the most popular is Via Rail, which is the government run train system and Rocky Mountaineer, which is a world-renowned and privately-owned train system.
+There are many options when it comes to train travel but the most popular is Via Rail which is the government run train system.
+Then there is the Rocky Mountaineer, a world-renowned and privately-owned train system.
 You can find trips from coast to coast, as well as shorter distances.
 Keep in mind that since the train provides a once in a lifetime view and experience, it comes at a higher price point than other modes of transportation!

 It is doable to travel through Canada on a bus but will take a little more planning, coordinating and a resilient attitude!
 Local transit throughout major cities and towns have great bus routes and for longer journeys, you can hop aboard a Greyhound bus.
 The bus will take longer than most other modes of transportation, so it’s best for those who aren’t on a strict timeline!